Patricia Lockwood: Career

-Balloon Pop Outlaw Black

 In 2012, small press Octopus Books published Lockwood's first poetry collection, Balloon Pop Outlaw Black.
 The Chicago Tribune praised the work for its "savage intelligence."
 The collection was included in end-of-year lists by The New Yorker and Pitchfork and became one of the best-selling indie poetry titles of all time.
 Its cover features original artwork by cartoonist Lisa Hanawalt.

-"Rape Joke"

-In July 2013, general interest website The Awl published Lockwood's prose poem "Rape Joke," which quickly became a viral sensation.
+In July 2013, general interest website The Awl published Lockwood's prose poem "Rape Joke",.
 The poem develops a personal experience Lockwood had at age 19 into a broader commentary on rape culture.
 The Guardian wrote that the poem "casually reawakened a generation's interest in poetry."
 The Poetry Foundation declared the poem "world famous."
 The poem was selected for the 2014 edition of The Best American Poetry series and won a Pushcart Prize.
 It has since been translated into more than 20 languages.

-Motherland Fatherland Homelandsexuals

 In 2014, Penguin Books published Lockwood's second poetry collection, Motherland Fatherland Homelandsexuals.
 The book's cover features more original artwork by Hanawalt.
 The New York Times critic Dwight Garner praised the book for its "indelible, dreamlike details."
 Stephanie Burt, writing for The New York Times Book Review, lauded it as "at once angrier, and more fun, more attuned to our time and more bizarre, than most poetry can ever get."
 The Stranger dubbed Motherland Fatherland Homelandsexuals "the first true book of poetry to be published in the 21st century."
 Rolling Stone included Lockwood and the book on its 2014 Hot List and The New York Times named it a Notable Book.

-Priestdaddy

 Riverhead Books published Lockwood's memoir Priestdaddy in May 2017.
 The book, called "electric" by The New York Times and "remarkable" by The Washington Post, chronicles her return as an adult to live in her father's rectory and deals with issues of family, belief, belonging, and personhood.
 In July 2017, Imagine Entertainment announced it had optioned Priestdaddy for development as a limited TV series.
-The memoir was named one of the 10 best books of 2017 by The New York Times Book Review, one of the best books of the year by The Washington Post, The Boston Globe, The Chicago Tribune, The Sunday Times, The Guardian, The New Yorker, The Atlantic, New York, Elle, NPR, Amazon, Publishers Weekly, among others, was a finalist for the Kirkus Prize, and was awarded the 2018 Thurber Prize for American Humor.
-In 2019, the Times included the book on its list "The 50 Best Memoirs of the Past 50 Years," and the Guardian named it one of the 100 best books of the 21st century.
+The memoir was named one of the 10 best books of 2017 by The New York Times Book Review, one of the best books of the year by The Washington Post, The Boston Globe, Chicago Tribune, The Sunday Times, The Guardian, The New Yorker, The Atlantic, New York, Elle, NPR, Amazon, Publishers Weekly, among others, was a finalist for the Kirkus Prize, and was awarded the 2018 Thurber Prize for American Humor.
+In 2019, The Times included the book on its list "The 50 Best Memoirs of the Past 50 Years," and The Guardian named it one of the 100 best books of the 21st century.